MicaW/oystercard/Readme.md

 The oystercard needs to remember the entry station of the current journey.
 Test in IRB: oystercard = Oystercard.new, oystercard.top_up, oystercard.touch_in(station), oystercard.entry_station

 The user wants to see a log of previous journeys made.
 IRB: os.top_up(5), os.touch_in('station'), os.touch_out(2), os.journey_log

+The user wants to see which zone their station in.